Detail of outcome

 - we might work in partnership with

-The business plan sets out our priorities and actions for the period to 2022.
+The business plan sets out our priorities and high level actions for the period to 2022.
 It will be supplemented by an annual action plan setting out the actions that will be delivered in each financial year in more detail.
 We will monitor progress on delivery through our quarterly meetings to ensure we’re on track and adapt to change accordingly.

 Detail of feedback received